thewarpaint/eduardogarcia.xyz/_posts/2019-06-05-hacker-news-comments.md

 1. all comments are expanded (first `comments()` call)
 2. all the comments marked as `.coll` and its children are collapsed
-   a. for each `.coll` element there's an additional `comments()` call
+   1. for each `.coll` element there's an additional `comments()` call, then that array is traversed to find the children comments
+   2. getting the level of a comment from a DOM element's `style` is slightly expensive

+## How would you fix it?

+Let's suppose that somehow you got access to the HN repo.
+What would you do?
+I can think of two options:

+### Without modifying the server-side HTML

+- After the page is loaded, build a data structure to avoid:
+   - Getting the comment tree on every toggle
+   - Getting the comment level from a DOM element's width
+- Changing the algorithm to just deal with the affected subtree instead of expanding everything, then collapsing the marked comments

+### With modifications to the server-side HTML

-How would you fix it?
-Would you render the comments in a hierarchical structure to make hiding and showing children easier?
-Would you add additional classes and use modern DOM selection methods to improve the performance?
-Would you mark it as WONTFIX because it probably only affects people with an old Moto g4 Plus?
+- Render the comments in a hierarchical structure to make hiding and showing children way easier

+Thanks to Ixai L. for reading a draft of this post and providing feedback.